 Once you’ve been listed, our team will provide ongoing monitoring of your medical care and health to ensure that you are as healthy as possible for your transplant.
 This care is individualized to your specific needs, and includes testing as needed, and communicating with your local nephrologist.

 When a donor organ becomes available, you will head to the hospital.
 The surgery is performed the same day you check in.
 The vast majority of the time, your own kidneys are not removed as it’s typically not necessary.
 The new kidney is placed in the lower abdomen or pelvis and the pancreas is also placed in the pelvis.
 If you are getting a kidney and a pancreas, the transplants happen at the same time.
 Following the operation, you will go to the recovery room for four hours and then to the hospital room.
 Ambulation is important for a quicker recovery, so we will get you up and walking, usually the same day as the surgery.
 Much of the patient and family education takes place while you are still an inpatient.
 You may be discharged between two and four days after the procedure, depending on how smoothly you recover from the operation.
 You will most likely go home on the third or fourth day following the transplant surgery.

 You will be seen frequently in the clinic on the third floor of Taubman Center for the first three months following transplant.
 An individual plan will be developed for you, which may require you come to the clinic weekly.
 Eventually, you will be transitioned to the care of your local nephrologist, who was caring for you before your transplant.
 At that point you will still need a transplant clinic visit every three or four months at University Hospital but eventually these visits will only be needed once or twice per year.

 To make an appointment to evaluate your need within our Transplant Center, call a patient care representative at 1-800-333-9013.
-Find a University of Michigan kidney-pancreas transplant doctor by clicking on the “Our Team” header in the right sidebar.
+Find a University of Michigan kidney-pancreas transplant doctor.